dotnet/diagnostics/documentation/tutorial/installing_the_diagnostics_tools.md

 > dotnet tool install --global dotnet-dump --version 1.0.4-preview6.19311.1
 > ```

-Please note, the dotnet-trace tool is version independent but as of right now (preview 5) it requires the 2.1 runtime to be installed to work.
+Please note, the dotnet-dump tool is version independent but as of right now (preview 5) it requires the 2.1 runtime to be installed to work.
 This will be fixed moving forward.

 ### dotnet-symbol